alansav/random_bytes_generator/README.md

 # random_bytes_generator

-This project is a .NET Core class library.
+This project is a .NET Standard 2.0 class library.

 This project is designed to generate an array of random bytes as securely as possible.